Glaaj/k8smanagement/README.md

 # k8smanagement
+By default your kubernetes configuration lives in `~/.kube/config`.
+Additional clusters get added into this file resulting in clutter.

- much rather have multiple kubeconfig files, one for each cluster I’m managing and name those files with some information that tells me which cluster the file belongs to.
+I personnaly much rather have multiple kubeconfig files, one for each cluster I’m managing, and name those files with some information that tells me which cluster the file belongs to.
+This way the clusters are separated from one another which simplifies management.

 This is easily achieved by using `kubeconfig --kubeconfig=/path/to/my/kubeconfig/file/cluster1`.
 But that is not a great solution for me since it’s time-consuming having to pass your configuration every time you want to check which pods are running on a cluster.

 What I have done to simplify having multiple kubeconfig files was to use a cool capability of the `$KUBECONFIG` environment variable, which allows us to specify multiple kubeconfig files separated by using colons.